Living Sweet Moments

 • 1 cup dried currants you may use raisins

-• 1 teaspoon of Lemon zest finely chopped
+• 1 teaspoon lemon zest finely chopped

 • 2 large eggs